...so often the answer!

 You can read in more detail about chiropractic treatment here.

 If you suffer recurrent episodes of low back pain it is usually a sign of what chiropractors would refer to as a ‘functional instability'.
-When you get a joint or ligament sprain the healing create scar tissue as part of the normal healing process.
+When you get a joint or ligament sprain the healing creates scar tissue as part of the normal healing process.
 Scar tissue is less elastic and breaks more easily.
 It has also been shown that injuries leave the deeper spinal muscles weakened, permanently, even after the pain has gone.
 The only way to make the muscle recover is to do specific core muscle exercises.

 What can I do to stop my low back pain recurring?
 There are many different treatments available.
 Recent research shows that chiropractic spinal manipulation of the type chiropractors do in combination with exercises is the most effective treatment for both acute and chronic SI joint pain.